How to integrate Google Sheets with WooCommerce to add order information to WooCommerce when a row is added in Google Sheets

 (1) After logging into Yoom, select "My Apps" from the left column and click "+ New Connection".

-(2) From the new connection list in My Apps, click on Google Sheets.
+(2) From the list of new connections in My Apps, click on Google Sheets.
 (3) A screen like the one below will appear, click "Sign in with Google".
-Please log in with your account.
+Log in with your account.

 (4) Next, connect WooCommerce.
-Similarly, click WooCommerce from the new connection list in Yoom.
-(5) On the "New WooCommerce Registration" screen, check the red frame, enter the account name, Consumer Key, and Consumer Secret, and click "Add".
+Similarly, click on WooCommerce from the list of new connections in Yoom.
+(5) On the "New WooCommerce Registration" screen, check the red box, enter the account name, Consumer Key, and Consumer Secret, and click "Add".

 Once the connection is complete, Google Sheets and WooCommerce will be registered in Yoom's My Apps.

-This completes the My Apps registration.
+This completes the registration of My Apps.
 Next, let's set up triggers using templates!

-Step 2: Setting Up When a Row is Added in Google Sheets
+Step 2: Setting When a Row is Added in Google Sheets

 (1) We will use the template introduced earlier.
 Click "Try it" on the banner below.